After adopting a gluten free lifestyle, I noticed our grocery bill spiked – big time!

 Going hand-in-hand with cooking, meal planning can really help cut down on the grocery budget because it helps keep you focused on what you need to buy for the week, instead of buying blindly.
 Find a printable meal planner online, print it out and frame it.
 Then use a dry erase marker to add your meals for the week.
 Erase on Sunday night and start again for the next week.

 Meal planning can be tough to stick to but it will really help make a difference at the cash register.

 It’s something I would love to get into one of these days, but growing your own produce would cut down significantly on your grocery bill.
 Fresh fruits & veggies really do taste better (and cost much less) than what you find in the store.
 Add your Blue Apple to the mix and you’ve got fresh, long lasting produce for life!
 Even better, your own produce won’t contain those horrible pesticides they use in traditional farming.

 And as always, never grocery shop hungry!

-We’ve had a gluten free home for almost two years and I’ve learned a lot in that time.
+We’ve had a gluten free home for since 2017 and I’ve learned a lot in that time.
 If you’re trying to make your home gluten free, check out my post, 5 Easy Steps To A Gluten Free Home.